kafka-learn/kafka-doc/docs/documentations/kafka_streams/develop/dsl-api.md

   );
 ```

-Transformation	Description
-Inner Join
+* **Transformation**

+    * **Inner Join**

-(KStream, GlobalKTable) → KStream
+        * (KStream, GlobalKTable) → KStream

+            * **Description**

-Performs an INNER JOIN of this stream with the global table, effectively doing a table lookup. (details)
+                Performs an INNER JOIN of this stream with the global table, effectively doing a table lookup. [(details)](http://kafka.apache.org/11/javadoc/org/apache/kafka/streams/kstream/KStream.html#join-org.apache.kafka.streams.kstream.GlobalKTable-org.apache.kafka.streams.kstream.KeyValueMapper-org.apache.kafka.streams.kstream.ValueJoiner-)

-The GlobalKTable is fully bootstrapped upon (re)start of a KafkaStreams instance, which means the table is fully populated with all the data in the underlying topic that is available at the time of the startup.
+                The `GlobalKTable` is fully bootstrapped upon (re)start of a `KafkaStreams` instance, which means the table is fully populated with all the data in the underlying topic that is available at the time of the startup.
 The actual data processing begins only once the bootstrapping has completed.

-Causes data re-partitioning of the stream if and only if the stream was marked for re-partitioning.
+                **Causes data re-partitioning of the stream if and only if the stream was marked for re-partitioning.**

+                ```java
                 KStream<String, Long> left = ...;
                 GlobalKTable<Integer, Double> right = ...;

-// Java 8+ example, using lambda expressions
-KStream<String, String> joined = left.join(right,
+                // Java 8+ example, using lambda expressions KStream<String, String> joined = left.join(right,
                     (leftKey, leftValue) -> leftKey.length(), /* derive a (potentially) new key by which to lookup against the table */
                     (leftValue, rightValue) -> "left=" + leftValue + ", right=" + rightValue /* ValueJoiner */
                 );

                 // Java 7 example
                 KStream<String, String> joined = left.join(right,
                     new KeyValueMapper<String, Long, Integer>() { /* derive a (potentially) new key by which to lookup against the table */
                     @Override
                     public Integer apply(String key, Long value) {
                         return key.length();
                     }
                     },
                     new ValueJoiner<Long, Double, String>() {
                     @Override
                     public String apply(Long leftValue, Double rightValue) {
                         return "left=" + leftValue + ", right=" + rightValue;
                     }
                     });
+                ```

                 Detailed behavior:

-The join is indirectly key-based, i.e. with the join predicate KeyValueMapper#apply(leftRecord.key, leftRecord.value) == rightRecord.key.
+                * The join is indirectly key-based, i.e. with the join predicate `KeyValueMapper#apply(leftRecord.key, leftRecord.value) == rightRecord.key`.

-The join will be triggered under the conditions listed below whenever new input is received.
-When it is triggered, the user-supplied ValueJoiner will be called to produce join output records.
+                * The join will be triggered under the conditions listed below whenever new input is received.
+When it is triggered, the user-supplied `ValueJoiner` will be called to produce join output records.

-Only input records for the left side (stream) trigger the join.
+                    * Only input records for the left side (stream) trigger the join.
 Input records for the right side (table) update only the internal right-side join state.

-Input records for the stream with a null key or a null value are ignored and do not trigger the join.
+                    * Input records for the stream with a `null` key or a `null` value are ignored and do not trigger the join.

-Input records for the table with a null value are interpreted as tombstones, which indicate the deletion of a record key from the table.
+                    * Input records for the table with a `null` value are interpreted as tombstones, which indicate the deletion of a record key from the table.
 Tombstones do not trigger the join.

-Left Join
+    * **Left Join**

-(KStream, GlobalKTable) → KStream
+        * (KStream, GlobalKTable) → KStream

+            * **Description**

                 Performs a LEFT JOIN of this stream with the global table, effectively doing a table lookup. (details)

-The GlobalKTable is fully bootstrapped upon (re)start of a KafkaStreams instance, which means the table is fully populated with all the data in the underlying topic that is available at the time of the startup.
+                The `GlobalKTable` is fully bootstrapped upon (re)start of a `KafkaStreams` instance, which means the table is fully populated with all the data in the underlying topic that is available at the time of the startup.
 The actual data processing begins only once the bootstrapping has completed.

-Causes data re-partitioning of the stream if and only if the stream was marked for re-partitioning.
+                **Causes data re-partitioning of the stream if and only if the stream was marked for re-partitioning.**

+                ```java
                 KStream<String, Long> left = ...;
                 GlobalKTable<Integer, Double> right = ...;

-// Java 8+ example, using lambda expressions
-KStream<String, String> joined = left.leftJoin(right,
+                // Java 8+ example, using lambda expressions KStream<String, String> joined = left.leftJoin(right,
                     (leftKey, leftValue) -> leftKey.length(), /* derive a (potentially) new key by which to lookup against the table */
                     (leftValue, rightValue) -> "left=" + leftValue + ", right=" + rightValue /* ValueJoiner */
                 );

                 // Java 7 example
                 KStream<String, String> joined = left.leftJoin(right,
                     new KeyValueMapper<String, Long, Integer>() { /* derive a (potentially) new key by which to lookup against the table */
                     @Override
                     public Integer apply(String key, Long value) {
                         return key.length();
                     }
                     },
                     new ValueJoiner<Long, Double, String>() {
                     @Override
                     public String apply(Long leftValue, Double rightValue) {
                         return "left=" + leftValue + ", right=" + rightValue;
                     }
                     });
+                ```

                 Detailed behavior:

-The join is indirectly key-based, i.e. with the join predicate KeyValueMapper#apply(leftRecord.key, leftRecord.value) == rightRecord.key.
+                * The join is indirectly key-based, i.e. with the join predicate `KeyValueMapper#apply(leftRecord.key, leftRecord.value) == rightRecord.key`.

-The join will be triggered under the conditions listed below whenever new input is received.
-When it is triggered, the user-supplied ValueJoiner will be called to produce join output records.
+                * The join will be triggered under the conditions listed below whenever new input is received.
+When it is triggered, the user-supplied `ValueJoiner` will be called to produce join output records.

-Only input records for the left side (stream) trigger the join.
+                    * Only input records for the left side (stream) trigger the join.
 Input records for the right side (table) update only the internal right-side join state.

-Input records for the stream with a null key or a null value are ignored and do not trigger the join.
+                    * Input records for the stream with a `null` key or a `null` value are ignored and do not trigger the join.

-Input records for the table with a null value are interpreted as tombstones, which indicate the deletion of a record key from the table.
+                    * Input records for the table with a `null` value are interpreted as tombstones, which indicate the deletion of a record key from the table.
 Tombstones do not trigger the join.

-For each input record on the left side that does not have any match on the right side, the ValueJoiner will be called with ValueJoiner#apply(leftRecord.value, null).
+                * For each input record on the left side that does not have any match on the right side, the ValueJoiner will be called with `ValueJoiner#apply(leftRecord.value, null)`.

 **Semantics of stream-table joins:** The join semantics are identical to [KStream-KTable joins](http://kafka.apache.org/11/documentation/streams/developer-guide/dsl-api.html#streams-developer-guide-dsl-joins-kstream-ktable).
 The only difference is that, for KStream-GlobalKTable joins, the left input record is first “mapped” with a user-supplied ```KeyValueMapper``` into the table’s keyspace prior to the table lookup.